VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/King Fahd International Airport/04-tower.md

     - VFR Circuits
     - Royal Flights [Always departs/arrives on 34R/16L regardless of the active config]
     - Aramco Flights [Always departs/arrives on 34R/16L regardless of the active config]
+    - Training Flights [Always departs/arrives on 34R/16L regardless of the active config]

 #### 3.3.1 Single Runway Operation [SRO]
 King Fahd International Airport utilizes **Single Runway Operation (SRO)** procedure in which all arrivals and departures at an airport are conducted using a single active runway, either due to airport design limitations, operational restrictions, or temporary closures of parallel or intersecting runways.

 SRO is considered the most preferred configuration unless otherwise during offload periods.

+!!! warning "Beware"
+    Refer to NOTAMs as runways might be closed.

 ---